mvrahden/ansible-project-debian-base-setup/README.md

 ### Operating Systems

-The following is just an exemplary list.
+The following list is just an exemplary collection of debian-based operating systems that have been [tested with this playbook](#os-versions-tested).
-Feel free to try your own **debian-based** system.

 - Ubuntu Server (http://cdimage.ubuntu.com/releases/) or Debian (https://www.debian.org/releases/stable/)
 - Debain (Ayufan Rock64 Build) for Rock64 (https://github.com/ayufan-rock64/linux-build/ or http://wiki.pine64.org/index.php/ROCK64_Main_Page)
 - Raspbian Lite for Raspberry Pis

+Feel free to try other **debian-based** systems – in principle nothing can go wrong, as long as you try it on a device that:

+- has no sensible data and
+- is physically accessible to you.

 ### SSH